Does Methadone Get in Your Bones

 This also contributes to other vitamin deficiencies and makes it harder to balance those that are out of line with recommended averages (including Vitamin D).
 Bone density loss is common in those who show signs of malnutrition.
 In particular, it impacts the muscles that support the bones which leads to long-term damage.

 As you progress in your treatment, you may find that you put on some weight and your appetite picks back up.
-It’s important at this stage to ensure that you get your vitamins and minerals.
+Many clients coming to Icarus for methadone alternatives have found that methadone and weight gain have gone hand in hand for them.
+Still, it is important at this stage to ensure that you get your vitamins and minerals.
 This may require you to take a supplement to combat this issue.

 An Increase in Dental Disease and Dental Decay